+18.1 Thermoelectric

-14.1 Thermoelectric Apply heat to one end of a metal wire, what happens to the free electrons?
+Apply heat to one end of a metal wire, what happens to the free electrons?
 As we heat the material we must increase the energy of the free electrons at the hot end of the wire.
-Think of the electrons at the hot side as high energy electrons, while on the cold side there are low energy electrons.
+The atoms wiggle more, and when the free electrons scatter off the atomic structure there should be an exchange of energy.
+Think of the electrons at the hot side as high energy electrons, while on the cold side there are low energy electrons, I think.

 There will be diffusion current of electrons in both directions in the material, however, if the mobility of electrons in the material is dependent on the energy, then we would get a difference in current of low energy electrons and high energy electrons.
 A difference in current would lead to a charge difference at the hot end and cold end, which would give a difference in voltage.
 Take a copper wire, bend it in half, heat the end with the loop, and measure the voltage at the cold end.
 Would we measure a voltage difference?

-NO, there would be no voltage difference between the two ends of the wire.
+NO, there would not be a voltage difference between the two ends of the wire.
 The voltage on the loop side would be different, but on the cold side, where we have the ends, there would be no voltage difference.

 Gauss law tell us that inside a conductor there cannot be a static field without a current.
 As such, if there was a voltage difference between the cold ends, it would quickly dissipated, and no DC current would flow.

 The voltage difference in the material between the hot and cold end will create currents, but we can't use them if we only have one type of material.

+Imagine we have Iron and copper wires, as shown below, and we heat one end.
+In that case, we can draw current between the cold ends.

+The voltage difference at the hot and cold end is described by the

+Seebeck coefficient

-The voltage difference at the hot and cold end is described by the Seebeck coefficient.
-Imagine two parallel wires with different Seebeck coefficients, one of copper $(6.5 \mu V/K)$ and one of iron $(19 \mu/K)$ .
+Imagine two parallel wires with different Seebeck coefficients, one of copper (6.5 $\mu V/K$ ) and one of iron (19 $\mu/K$ ).
 We connect them at the hot end.
 The voltage difference between hot and cold would be higher in the iron, than in the copper.
 At the cold end, we would now measure a difference in voltage between the wires!

 In silicon, the Seebeck coefficient can be modified through doping.
 A model of Seebeck coefficient is shown below.
-The value of the Seebeck coefficient depends on the location of the Fermi level in relation to the Conduction band or the Valence band.
+The value of the Seebeck coefficient depends on the location of the Fermi level in relation to the Conduction band or the V valence band.

-In the picture below we have a material doped with acceptors, and one with donors.
+In the picture below we have a silicon (the cyan and yellow colors).

-Assume we dope with acceptors, that shifts the Fermi level closer to the Valence band $(E_V)$ , and the dominant current transport will be by holes, maybe we get 1 mV/K from the picture above.
-For the material doped with donors the Fermi level is shifted towards the Conduction band $(E_C)$ , and the dominant charge transport is by electrons, maybe we get -1 mV/K from the picture above.
-Assume we have a temperature difference of 50 degrees, then maybe we could get a voltage difference at the cold end of 100 mV, not much, but possible to use.
+Assume we dope with acceptors (yellow, p-type), that shifts the Fermi level closer to the Valence band ( $E_V$ ), and the dominant current transport will be by holes, maybe we get 1 mV/K from the picture above.

+For the material doped with donors (cyan, n-type) the Fermi level is shifted towards the Conduction band ( $E_C$ ), and the dominant charge transport is by electrons, maybe we get -1 mV/K from the picture above.

+Assume we have a temperature difference of 50 degrees, then maybe we could get a voltage difference at the cold end of 100 mV.
+That's a low voltage, but is possible to use.